 Watering

 The majority of succulents are NOT desert plants.
 Almost all need some water year-round.
 In general, water in-ground plants every ten days to two weeks.
 More frequent watering is necessary for container-planted succulents.
-The smaller the container, the more frequent the need for water.
-Succulents in the 2-inch (5 cm) pots found in many nurseries need water almost every other day.
-In general, based on the container size and its location, water container succulent gardens once a week.
+The smaller the container, the more frequently it needs water.
+Succulents in 2-inch (5 cm) pots, common in many nurseries, need water every other day.
+In general, based on container size and location, water the succulent garden once a week.

 Remember that black plastic nursery pots significantly increase heat around the plant's root zone and water needs.
-That is why it is wise to remove your succulents from those containers and plant them into the ground or a more hospitable container.
+That is why it is wise to remove your succulents from those containers and replant them in the ground or a more suitable container.

-Water early in the day to allow the plants to dry off and prevent rotting and sunburn.
+Water early in the day to allow plants to dry before the sun sets, preventing rot and sunburn.
 And never allow succulent containers to sit in water.

 Sun Exposure

-Because most are NOT desert plants, succulents in containers will not appreciate a location in the direct summer sun, especially if your garden is in an inland microclimate.
+Because most are not desert plants, succulents in containers will not appreciate direct summer sun, especially if your garden is in an inland microclimate.
 When shopping for succulents at a nursery, you will notice that most are displayed under light shade cloth.
 At home, locate container succulents near a sunny window.
 Remember, plants in the sunniest areas will require a bit more water.

-If you plan on putting succulents in an area that receives intense summer sun, be sure to acclimatize them gradually, or the leaves will sunburn.
-Unfortunately, these large, white, brown, or black patches of sunburn cannot be reversed.
+If you plan to place succulents in an area that receives intense summer sun, be sure to acclimate them gradually; otherwise, the leaves will sunburn.
+Unfortunately, these large, white, brown, or black sunburn patches cannot be reversed.

 If plants start to stretch out towards the sun and become leggy, they likely need more sun than they are getting.
 Move them, if possible, to a sunnier site.